bonitasoft-labs/bonita-tooling-live-log-configuration/README.md

 depending the log handler loggers are associated to.

-Tools have been tested with Bonita 7.8.4 Enterprise but should work with earlier versions and Community edition.
+Tools have been tested with Bonita 7.8.4 Enterprise but should work with earlier and later versions and Community edition.

 **Note**: not tested with the Bonita Wildfly Bundle, it may works with minor adjustments

+# <a name="contributin"></a> Contributing and Support

+Use the GitHub issues of this repository for any question, bug, feature and enhancement request

+Before submitting a Pull Request, please first open an issue for discussion (except for minor changes like typo fix for instance)

-# <a name="jsp"></a> The jsp (uggly) way
+# <a name="jsp"></a> The jsp way

-Not recommended but this is the fastest way especially during development.

-**IMPORTANT**: be aware that the jsp is not secured, which means that anybody knowning the path to the page can update the log levels of your Bonita Runtime.
+Advantages
+- easy installation
+- easy customization
+- easy live update

+Cons
+- authorization managed directly in the jsp, so be careful when changing it
+- boiler plate code

 ## Installation